NateAlmighty/MinionsOfTheDragon/README.md

  3. MAXMP increases when you buy items!
  4. And upon completing an aspect of the game, a 100 to all stats increase!

-# V2.1 Patch Notes
-# NOW WITH SAVE FILES!
+# V2.1 Patch Notes: NOW WITH SAVE FILES!
 And More!!

 * Finally no longer generically named: Minions of the Dragon is now live!
 * Autosave Added!